5 Steps to Becoming a CPA in Florida

 - National Association of Independent Schools

-In addition, Provincial or national educational accreditation bodies of Canada, Mexico, Ireland, Australia, New Zealand or Hong Kong qualify.
+The Florida Board also accepts credits and programs accredited by Provincial or national educational accreditation bodies of Canada, Mexico, Ireland, Australia, New Zealand or Hong Kong.

-If your institution is not accredited, you may still sit for the CPA exam if you are admitted to a graduate program and complete at least 15 semester hours of graduate classes from an accredited institution.
+If your undergraduate program is not accredited, you may still sit for the CPA exam if you are admitted to a graduate program at an accredited institution and complete at least 15 semester hours of graduate work.
 These 15 semester hours must include 3 hours of graduate level tax courses and 6 hours of other graduate level accounting courses.

 - Academic Credentials Evaluation Institute, Inc.